metzmitchell/rowan-remodeler-playbook/docs/01-onboarding/16-create-shared-documents.md

 ---
-title: "6: Create Shared Working Documents"
+title: "Create Shared Working Documents"
 description: "A checklist for the client and marketing lead to set up essential shared working documents like KPI sheets and strategy docs."
 tags: ["onboarding", "task", "active"]
 last_updated: "2025-12-18"